-- 1. Achieving all outcomes and deliverables in your approved Work Plan. - 2.
-Offering at least one ICCB approved active bridge program with enrolled students. - 3.
-Offering at least one ICCB approved ICAPS. - 4.
-Satisfactorily completing all requirements in the Data Quality Checklist. - 5.
-Meeting the minimum requirements for student enrollment.
+- Achieving all outcomes and deliverables in your approved Work Plan. - Offering at least one ICCB approved active bridge program with enrolled students. - Offering at least one ICCB approved ICAPS with enrolled students. - Satisfactorily completing all requirements in the Data Quality Checklist. - Meeting the minimum requirements for student enrollment.